oneapi-src/oneAPI-samples/DirectProgramming/DPC++/MapReduce/MonteCarloPi/README.md

 # `Monte Carlo Pi` Sample

 Monte Carlo Simulation is a broad category of computation which utlizes statistical analysis to reach a result.
-This sample utilizes the Monte Carlo Procedure to estimate the value of pi: By inscribing a circle of radius 1 inside a 2x2 square, and then sampling a large number of random coordinates falling uniformly within the square, we can determine the value of pi using the ratio of samples which fall inside the circle divided by the total number of samples.
+This sample utilizes the Monte Carlo Procedure to estimate the value of pi: By inscribing a circle of radius 1 inside a 2x2 square, and then sampling a large number of random coordinates falling uniformly within the square, the value of pi can be estimated using the ratio of samples which fall inside the circle divided by the total number of samples.

-This method of estimation works for calculating pi, because the ratio of samples is proportional to the ratio of a circle's area divided by the square's: a circle of radius 1 has an area of pi units squared, while a 2x2 square has an area of 4 units squared, yielding a ratio of pi/4.
+This method of estimation works for calculating pi because the expected value of the sample ratio is equal to the ratio of a circle's area divided by the square's: a circle of radius 1 has an area of pi units squared, while a 2x2 square has an area of 4 units squared, yielding a ratio of pi/4.
 Therefore, to estimate the value of pi, our solution will be 4 times the sample ratio.

 For comprehensive instructions regarding DPC++ Programming, go to https://software.intel.com/en-us/oneapi-programming-guide and search based on relevant terms noted in the comments.